Summer Institute 2018

 Advanced Special Topics Workshops are offered in some subject areas to provide faculty members with further opportunities to study specific topics related to course content.
 Changes in the disciplines often indicate a need for seminars that carefully examine how existing syllabi can be adapted to reflect the changes or, in some cases, how new units must be developed to reflect them.
-Learn more about the 2017 Special Topics Workshops.
+Info on the 2018 Special Topics Workshops coming soon!.

 Continuing its commitment to offer high school teachers relevant, useful, and leading-edge professional development opportunities, SUPA will offer Core Strategies Workshops at Summer Institute 2017, designed for 7th to 10th grade teachers.

 - Core Strategies: Preparing College-Ready Readers & Writers—To help 7th to 10th grade instructors teach skills that anticipate the complex reading and writing practices students will encounter as they move through the grade levels and embark on their college and professional careers, SUPA has developed a set of three professional development workshops for Summer Institute 2014: